bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

-core_cons | no | Same as previous but with conservative mode mempool_len | no | Sum of the mempool transaction with fee rate available (sum of every `a*` field) parent_in_cpfp | no | It's 1 when the transaction has outputs that are spent in the same block as the transaction is confirmed (they are parent in a CPFP relations). q1-q30-... | no | Transaction confirming fast could be outliers, usually paying a lot more than required, this percentiles are used to filter those txs, a1-a2-... | yes | Contains the number of transaction in the mempool with known fee rate in the ith bucket.
+core_cons | no | Same as previous but with conservative mode mempool_len | no | Sum of the mempool transaction with fee rate available (sum of every `a*` field) parent_in_cpfp | no | It's 1 when the transaction has outputs that are spent in the same block as the transaction is confirmed (they are parent in a CPFP relations). q1-q30-... | no | Transaction confirming fast could be outliers, usually paying a lot more than required, this percentiles are used to filter those transactions, a1-a2-... | yes | Contains the number of transaction in the mempool with known fee rate in the ith bucket.